bartvanhoey/FunctionalCSharp/README.md

 Keep functions small
 Don't repeat yourself
 Do one thing
-Avoid side-effects
+Avoid side effects
 Functions should not accept more than 3 parameters

 ## Defensive Null-Checking

-Too prevent the NullReferenceException occurring, developers add null checks.
+To prevent the NullReferenceException occurring, developers add null checks.
 These null checks are definitely needed, but they create a lot of noise in the codebase.

+## World-crossing functions (upward-crossing functions)

+World-crossing functions are functions that go from the world of **normal values T** to the world of **elevated values (C<T>)**

+## downward-crossing functions

+Goes from an elevated value to a normal value.
+Average, Sum and count for IEnumerable.
+Match for Option